grow/grow/content/docs/deployment.md

 ### Google Cloud Storage

+Deploys a build to Google Cloud Storage, appropriate for serving directly from GCS using the website serving feature.

 There are two ways Grow can establish a connection to Google Cloud Storage.
 You can either use the "interoperable" method (which uses an access key and secret, similar to connections to Amazon S3), or you can use a client email address and key file.

     # Authenticates using access key and secret.